awslabs/cloudformation-accustom/README.md

 python3 -m pip install accustom
 ```

-To create a Lambda Code Zip with accustom and dependencies  (including `requests`), create a directory with only your
+To create a Lambda Code Bundle in Zip Format with CloudFormation Accustom and dependencies (including `requests`),
-code in it and run the following.
-Alternatively you can create a Lambda Layer with Accustom and dependencies installed
+create a directory with only your code in it and run the following.
+Alternatively you can create a Lambda Layer with
-and use that as your base layer for custom resources.
+CloudFormation Accustom and dependencies installed and use that as your base layer for custom resources.

 ```bash
 python3 -m pip install accustom -t .